Broncos sign another former Saints player in wide receiver Marquez Callaway

 Callaway will provide depth at receiver with K.J.
 Hamler out for four to six months after he suffered a torn pectoral muscle during an offseason workout.
 He was not tendered by the Saints as a restricted free agent, enabling him to become unrestricted.

-Since free agency got underway, the Broncos have signed fullback Michael Burton, running back Tony Jones Jr. and wide receiver Lil’ Jordan Humphrey, who all spent time under Payton in New Orleans.
-Also, about half of Denver’s assistants coaches have ties with Payton from his 15-year tenure with the Saints.
+Since free agency got underway, the Broncos also have signed tight end Chris Manhertz, fullback Michael Burton, running back Tony Jones Jr. and wide receiver Lil’ Jordan Humphrey, who all spent time under Payton in New Orleans.
+Also, eight of Denver’s assistants coaches have ties with Payton from his 15-year tenure with the Saints.